fallandar/cysmotifsearcher/README.md

 In order to include SPADA in the computational pipeline, you should download spada from https://github.com/orionzhou/SPADA and follow the installation procedure described there.
 Then you should specify the path to SPADA installation in cysmotif_searcher.pl under $spada_dir variable and to SPADA executable (spada.pl) under $spada variable.
 <p>
- To test your installation of cysmotifsearcher your can use the demo input file demo.fasta.
+ To test your installation of cysmotifsearcher you can use the demo input file demo.fasta.
 Run the following command:
  <br>
  <b>cysmotif_searcher.pl -i demo.fasta -m motifs.txt</b>
  <br>